alankent/magento2devbox-skeleton/README.md

 Where volume mounts are not suitable (specifically, the Magento source code directory on Mac and Windows), DevBox syncs the local and container file systems using a program called Unison.
-Whenver a file in the watched local file system is changed, it is copied into the web container, and vice versa.
+Whenever a file in the watched local file system is changed, it is copied into the web container, and vice versa.
 This allows IDEs to be natively used on a laptop (or desktop) - Unison copies file changes as soon as they are written to disk into the web conatiner.